zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 * An entry for the system call is created in the dispatch table ``_k_sycall_table``, expressed in ``include/generated/syscall_dispatch.c``

-* A weak handler function is declared, which is just an alias of the 'unimplemented system call' handler.
-This is necessary since the real handler function may or may not be built depending on the kernel configuration.
-For example, if a user thread makes a sensor subsystem API call, but the sensor subsystem is not enabled, the weak handler will be invoked instead.
+* A weak verification function is declared, which is just an alias of the 'unimplemented system call' verifier.
+This is necessary since the real verification function may or may not be built depending on the kernel configuration.
+For example, if a user thread makes a sensor subsystem API call, but the sensor subsystem is not enabled, the weak verifier will be invoked instead.

 * An unmarshalling function is defined in ``include/generated/<name>_mrsh.c``